 Career Aspirations is one of the concepts of the vocational psychology, sharing similar and overlapping definitions with concepts such as occupational aspirations, occupational choice, occupational expectations and career ambitions.
-Compared to common vocational interests (such as interest to be a sports person, interest to be an accountant), career aspiration is generally fundamental, and It's developed from the experiences we have as we accumulate through the years.
+Compared to common vocational interests (such as interest to be a sports person, interest to be an accountant), career aspiration focuses on human's fundamental inclinations towards various career options.
+One's career aspirations is developed from the experiences accumulated through the years.
 According to Arthur et al. (2005) "People have different career aspirations, and place different values on such factors as income, employment security, the location of work, status, progression through different jobs, access to learning, the importance of work versus personal and family time, and so on."

-In the context of present study Chan's et al. (2012) construct is used, where career aspiration refers to ones' motivation, intention, and efficacies of towards one of three career forms, namely as an entrepreneur, professional or leader.
+In this study Chan's et al. (2012) conceptualization is used, where career aspiration refers to ones' motivation, intention, and efficacies of towards one of three career forms, namely as an entrepreneur, professional or leader (EPL).
+This is a more recently developed model of career aspirations and is reflective of the recent generational trends.
 EPL proposes a new framework for the modern workplace ecosystem influenced by globalization, introduction of technology in all occupational areas and changes in corporate structure.
-Compared to other models, It represents the subjective space in which careers unfold over time and refers to a broader concept of vocational interests, representing a person-centric framework for subjective careers in a boundaryless modern work context which can apply to the national, economic and organizational levels to asses human resources capacities.
+Compared to other models, it represents the subjective space in which careers unfold over time and refers to a broader concept of vocational interests, representing a person-centric framework for subjective careers in a boundaryless modern work context which can apply to the national, economic and organizational levels to asses human resources capacities.

-(See References in Page 31)
+See References in Page 46